Welcome to Year 2

 At Shire Oak, we encourage creative, project-based homework to allow children to explore wider aspects of a topic and follow their own interests and ideas.

 We will continue to work on our Passport targets daily to secure basic facts and skills.
-To achieve each target, the children have to say or write their answers in 30 seconds.
+To achieve each target, the children have to say or write their answers in 30 seconds on three separate occasions.

-Problem solving will continue to be an important part of our maths, when children are encouraged to apply their knowledge and skills and to persevere when they are stuck.
+In Number we will be working on place value, addition & subtraction and multiplication & division.
+In Measurement we will be looking at money.
+Problem solving and reasoning will continue to be an important part of our maths learning, when children are encouraged to apply their knowledge and skills and to persevere when they are stuck.